DSW

 Students notify the SP2 Registrar with the request to return to their studies.

 For a fall semester return, requests should be made before the end of March.
 For a spring semester return, requests should be made in September.
-Late requests to return from leave may result in limited course selection.

 Students must contact the Director, Doctorate in Clinical Social Work prior to registering for courses.